otrv4/otrv4/otrv4.md

 This is the first message of the DAKE.
 Bob sends it to Alice to commit to a choice of D-H key.
 A valid Pre-key message is generated as follows:

 1. Create a version advertisement.
-How to do this is detailed [here] (#creating-a-version-advertisement)
+How to do this is detailed [here](#creating-a-version-advertisement)
 2. Choose a random ephemeral ECDH key pair:
   * secret key `i` a random element from `Z_q` (446 bits).
   * public key `G1*i`